 As a local, Madison was first introduced to the Sultana Education Foundation at a young age participating in programs aboard the schooner Sultana.
 She is a graduate of St. Andrew’s School and Hamilton College, with a degree in Geological and Environmental Sciences.
 Pursuing a path in conservation, Madison joined SEF in 2018 as a Deckhand Educator for the schooner Sultana.
-Outside of the Foundation, Madison enjoys exploring the outdoors, coaching lacrosse, and romping around with her dogs.
+Madison lives in Chestertown and loves spending time outdoors with her dogs and family.

 Director of Public Programs

 A graduate of Santa Clara University and UC Santa Cruz, Liza has worked for multiple high-profile corporations including Ariat International, McMullen Advertising, PRx, NextLink, Silicon Planet, and LonMark International.
 Wanting to travel less, she moved from California to the Eastern Shore of Maryland with her husband, became a small business owner, and joined Radcliffe Creek School as the Development Director.
 Liza and her husband live in Chestertown with their two children.

 With a master’s in teaching Secondary History from the University of Virginia, Chris joined SEF in 2002 shortly after SULTANA’'s launch.
 His rich background in environmental education, development, and local knowledge allow him to create and implement award-winning educational programs across the organization.
 An outdoorsman and singer-songwriter, Chris’ devotion to the Eastern Shore is hard to find among many.
 Chris lives in Chestertown with his wife, two children, and lovable Labrador.